 ‘It is forbidden!’

-‘I printed out. . . probably six hundred hand outs from the copy machine before Laxi.
-You know admittedly to see the resulting hysteria, but also because I mean, I never know what the fuck I should be teaching them out there.
-Lulu, as she’s you know, scrambling around frantically trying to pick up all these papers that are pilling up.
+‘I printed out. . .
+Yeah.
+Probably six hundred hand outs from the copy machine.
+This was before Laxi.
+You know, admittedly to see the resulting hysteria.
+But also I never know what the fuck I should be teaching them out there!
+Lulu.
+As she’s you know, scrambling around frantically.
+Trying to pick up all these papers that are pilling up.
 The copy machine starts malfunctioning.
-She goes James—you don’t have to teach them too much knowledge!’
+So she goes, James.
+You don’t have to teach them too much knowledge!’

-‘I stopped trying to prepare—’ James applied air quotes.
+‘I stopped trying to—’ James cleared his throat.
+‘Prepare—’ He applied air quotes.
 ‘A long time ago, mate.
-Makes the whole thing at least half way tolerable because you know, at least you’re being open about it all being a shambles.’
+Makes the whole thing at least half way tolerable.’
+He took a shot of beer.
+‘Because then at least, you’re being open about it all, being so—’

-‘She’s in charge of giving us the schedule, but of course Ms. Xu dictates to her. . .’
+‘She’s in charge of giving us the schedule.
+But of course, Ms. Xu dictates it to her. . .’

-‘Depends on how they care to define teaching hours.’
+‘Depends on how they care to define it.’

 ‘What’s there to define?
 Seems clear enough to me.
-A teaching hour equates to one class period.’
+One teaching hour equals one class period.’

-Jim and James often preferred sitting in the area with a glow in the dark mural that portrayed in rad 90s colors, an odd species of anthropomorphic noblemen; this was a few tables down from the ten foot tall statue of Confucius.
+The area they preferred had a glow in the dark mural spray painted in rad 90s colors, which was only a few tables down from a statue of Confucius.

 ‘Can I get another ciggy?’